Dual Enrollment

-Graduating from high school is a beginning, not an ending.
-CCRC studies how to make the transition to postsecondary education a launching pad for success.
+Millions of high school students take courses at community colleges through dual enrollment.
+CCRC studies how to make dual enrollment and the college transition a launching pad for success.

 Fast Facts